thaisvergani/Upcoming-Movies/README.md

+# Upcoming Movies 📽🎞

+Webapp for cinephiles and movie hobbyists.

+## Features

+- See a list of upcoming movies - including the movies' name, poster or backdrop image, genre and release date.
+The list should not be limited to only the first 20 movies as returned by the API.
+- Select a specific movie to see its details (name, poster image, genre, overview and release date).
+- Search for movies by entering a partial or full movie name.

 ## Architecture

 The Application was built using React in the client side (frontend) and using node.js + Express framework on the backend.